 The Turing Scheme is the UK government’s global programme to support study and work abroad.

-Through the Turing Scheme, study and work abroad participants have a chance to develop new skills, gain vital international experience and boost their employability.
+It supports Global Britain by providing funding that universities can offer to students to financially support their life-changing experiences studying or working abroad.
+Participants have a chance to develop new skills, gain vital international experience, and boost their employability.
 They can also develop a wide range of soft skills, language skills and a better understanding of other cultures.

-If you are a member of staff planning international activities which could benefit from Turing Scheme funds, please contact the Study Abroad Office via studyabroad@reading.ac.uk
+If you are a member of staff UoR planning international activities which could benefit from Turing Scheme funds, please contact the Study Abroad Office via studyabroad@reading.ac.uk

 How the Turing Scheme works